 For more than two decades Harry Snyder, President and CEO (Superintendent) of Great Oaks Career Campuses, has been committed to ensuring that youth and adults are prepared with the competitive skills necessary for economic growth.
-Because he understands that this means business and education working together, he has become a major voice in workforce training.
+Harry is a highly-respected advocate for innovative career training and career and technical education that empowers individuals and communities.

 In 2014, the Great Oaks Board of Directors named Harry its fifth President and CEO.
-He is responsible for four campuses and career technical training for over 20,000 youth and 15,000 adults from 36 partnering school districts.
-Great Oaks is one of the largest career-technical school districts in the country, covering over 2,100 square miles in southwest Ohio.
+He oversees four Great Oaks campuses and dozens of satellite programs embedded in the region’s schools serving over 20,000 youth from 36 partnering school districts and 14,000 adult learners from throughout Greater Cincinnati.
+Great Oaks is one of the largest career-technical school districts in the country, covering 2,200 square miles in southwest Ohio.

 He continues to hold many leadership roles in both professional and community organizations.
-He presently serves on Boards of Learn 21, High Aims, Christian Benevolent Association, Ohio Association of Career Tech Superintendents, Clermont County Chamber of Commerce, Clermont UC Advisory, and the FFA Agriculture Education Foundation.
+He presently serves as Board Chair for the Clermont County Chamber of Commerce, Batavia Rotary Club, and Christian Benevolent Association.
+He also serves on the boards for REDI (Regional Economic Development Inc.), the UC Economic Center, Learn 21, High Aims, the Ohio Association of Career Tech Superintendents, and Clermont UC Advisory Council.

 Harry holds a Master’s Degree in Vocational Education from Wright State University and a Bachelor of Business Administration in Management from the University of Cincinnati.

 Harry has resided in Southwest Ohio his entire life.
-Presently he resides outside of Batavia with his wife Janet; he has two daughters and one son.
+He presently resides outside of Batavia with his wife Janet; he has two daughters, one son, and one grandson.

 Commentaries from Harry Snyder, President/CEO

 Note: Many of the following also appeared in local newspapers and on news websites.